Stability of fibrations over one-dimensional bases: Koll ar stability

 Recall that for $G=\GL(n)$ and $G=\SL(n)$, the elementary divisors theorem says that the double coset of every element of $G(K)$ with respect to the subgroup $G(R)$ contains an element of the form $\langle \rho\rangle$ for some one-parameter subgroup $\rho$ of $G$.
-(If the DVR $R$ is complete, this is true more generally for reductive groups by a theorem of Iwahori \cite[p.52]{GIT}.)
+(If the DVR $R$ is complete with an algebraically closed residue field, this is true more generally for reductive groups by a theorem of Iwahori \cite[p.52]{GIT}).
+In this case, we say that $G$ has Cartan-Iwahori-Matsumoto decomposition, see \cite{cartaniwahorimatsumoto}.

-Combining properties (3) and (4) of Proposition \ref{P:HMK-functorial}, we have: \begin{prop} Suppose $G$ satisfies Iwahori's theorem.
-Then a map $f$ is semistable if and only if $\mu^{\cL}_{\rho}(f)\leq 0$ for all one-parameter subgroups $\rho$ that are $M$-adapted to $f$. \end{prop}
+Combining properties (3) and (4) of Proposition \ref{P:HMK-functorial}, we have: \begin{prop} Suppose $G$ has Cartan-Iwahori-Matsumoto decomposition.
+Then a map $f$ is semistable if and only if $\mu^{\cL}_{\rho}(f)\leq 0$ for all one-parameter subgroups $\rho\colon \GG_{m,R}\to G$. \end{prop}